alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 ### Ideas corner
 - Themed sessions around disciplines
-- 1 day book dash
+- 1 day book dash <-- MS: call this something different to not confuse formats.
+Mini-sprint, or themed sprint

--
+MS: Thank you for the fantastic work!
+Always a pleasure to see updates from your work.

 ## 2022-06-14
 ### Task updates